ripter/puckjs/log.md

 `Puck.write` runs any number of javascript commands and exicutes with when it sees a `\n` newline.
 It is great if the result is for a human or you do not care about the result.
 It sucks when you want the results.

 `Puck.eval` runs a function and returns the results.
-The function does not have to be on the device, but it makes sense.
+The function does not have to be on the device, but it makes sense to have it stored there.
+The puck has memmory to store code and the resuting payload sent over bluetooth will be smaller. ** Note: ** Make sure your functons return something.
+If you `Puck.eval` a function that does not return, we will see a JSON error again.